stemangiola/biocasia2020_tidytranscriptomics/README.md

 More details on the workshop are below.

+**Update: 23rd Oct 2020.
+The tidySCE package has been renamed to tidySingleCellExperiment.**

 ## Workshop package installation

 This is necessary in order to reproduce the code shown in the workshop.
 The workshop is designed for R `4.0` and can be installed using one of the two ways below.